International Association of Department Stores: History

 After Kaufmann, Hermann Maria Spitzer, Pasdermadjian and Jefferys, Erik Kalderen, of Sweden's Nordiska Kompaniet department store, became its first secretary, serving in that role for five years.
 He was followed by Maarten de Groot van Embden for 25 years, Armelle Mesguich for five years, and most recently Selvane Mohandas du Menil, who took office part way through the 2020 COVID-19 pandemic, during which most stores were under lockdown.
-There have been eight general managers in the 85 years between 1936 and 2021.
+There have been eight general managers in the 85 years between 1936 and 2025.

-As of 2021, IADS is the fifth oldest retail association in the world, after the Australian Retail Association (founded 1903), the National Retail Federation in the United States (founded 1911), the Austrian Retail Association (founded 1921) and the German Retail Federation.
+As of 2025, IADS is the fifth oldest retail association in the world, after the Australian Retail Association (founded 1903), the National Retail Federation in the United States (founded 1911), the Austrian Retail Association (founded 1921) and the German Retail Federation.

 Operation and membership

-IADS shares retail management experience and best practices, through meetings for CEOs, main functions at senior level in the member companies, dissemination of information and reports about department stores, and statistical and other surveys and consultancy on specific issues as requested by member companies, such as the increasing competition coming from online retail channels.
+IADS shares retail management experience and best practices, through meetings for CEOs, main functions at senior level in the member companies, findings within product categories and private labels dissemination of information and reports about department stores, and statistical and other surveys and consultancy on specific issues as requested by member companies, such as the increasing competition coming from online retail channels.
+The Association also shares insights on the evolution of markets, such as Mexico, India or China, industry-related events such as the formation of new conglomerates or the impact of large scale events on retail, including by making public statements.
+Finally it also contributes to disseminating knowledge about department stores in the world by collaborating with cultural institutions.